Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/006-given-when-purpose-mismatch.md

 # 006: Given/When Purpose Mismatch

-The "Given/When Purpose Mismatch" occurs when the roles of `Given` and `When` steps are confused or misused in a Gherkin scenario.
+The *Given/When Purpose Mismatch* occurs when the roles of `Given` and `When` steps are confused or misused in a Gherkin scenario.
 It happens when the Given step is intended to set up test data, while the `When` step is meant to test a function that creates something.
 In a proper setup (`Given`), the focus should be on preparing the necessary context or state, without concern for validation or correctness.
 However, the implementation of these steps may be similar or identical, leading to confusion.

 ## Impact